 Several regional examples of redevelopment with open space were referenced during Community Meeting discussions about Dunwoody Village.
 The City of Smyrna allows higher buildings adjacent to the plaza at the Market Village shown.
-The City of Dunwoody envisions similar development and rules whereby densities may increase, contingent upon the provision of amenities (open space, plazas, etc) or development features.
+The City of Dunwoody envisions similar development and rules whereby densities may increase, contingent upon the provision of amenities (open space, plazas, etc) or development features such as mixed-income provisions.